FurkanGozukara/Stable-Diffusion/Tutorials/1-Click-DeepFake-Tutorial.md

 # Easiest Tutorial For Generating Deep Fake Videos - Educational & Research Purposes Only

+# 1 Click Auto Installer On Windows > https://www.patreon.com/posts/1-click-auto-88234834

-## Tested and verified to be working 22 August 2023.
+## Tested and verified to be working 25 August 2023.
 If you can't make it work become a Patreon supporter, message me on Patreon, and I will install on your computer.

 ## Tutorial Video Link > https://youtu.be/OI1LEN-SgLM